 Withdrawal from Collective Worship

 While Woodchurch CE Primary School is a Church of England school, we are committed to respecting individual beliefs.
 Upon entrance to the school, parents are made aware of the Christian basis of our teaching.
-It is therefore unlikely that parents would wish to exercise their legal right of withdrawal.
-However, should such a case arise, the parents concerned should consult the Headteacher.
+If parents wish to withdraw their child from Collective Worship then please consult the Acting Head of School.

 Further information may be found in our Collective Worship Policy which you can download here.